-Canned tomato soup often contains common food allergens such as wheat and milk, but you can make your own allergy friendly version that tastes even better than canned!
+Canned tomato soup often contains common food allergens such as wheat and milk, but you can make your own allergy friendly, gluten free tomato soup that is free of the top 9 allergens and tastes even better than canned!

 I am a trial and error vegetable gardener - I put a bunch of seeds in the ground and hope for the best!
 In the 10+ years of fly-by-the-seat-of-my-pants gardening, I have learned one thing: ANYBODY can grow tomatoes (even me!)
 Usually, I plant too many tomato plants and end up with a bumper crop leading me to look for creative ways to use them up.

-I like to freeze some of them to use in soups and stews but last year I discovered an even better way to use them up - tomato soup!
+I like to freeze some of them to use in soups and stews but last year I discovered an even better way to use them up - gluten free tomato soup!